-The process to ensure successful Medical Device Assembly for Medical programs begin when the program is accepted.
-When you outsource a Medical Device to a Contract Manufacturer, follow these 6 critical steps to guarantee the success of your program once it’s transitioned over to the full-scale assembly phase.
+The process to ensure successful assembly for medical device development projects begins when the program is accepted.
+When you outsource your medical device development to a contract manufacturer, be sure to follow these 6 critical steps to guarantee the success of your program once it’s transitioned over to the full-scale assembly phase.

-A Quality Control Plan is required for all manufactured Medical Devices and is completed during this step.
-The Quality Control Plan allows transparency of all parts and assemblies included on a Medical Device.
-If down the road, any part or assembly were to be recalled from the Medical Device, having transparent documents allows for any discrepancy parts to be easily identified and possibly fixed if needed at any point down the road.
-The QCP also helps as a tool to manage the product while in it’s manufactured to prevent a non-conformance and any future failures.
-This is then used to show that the product met the specifications.
+The Quality Control Plan is a document that allows transparency of all parts and assemblies and is required for all medical device builds.
+This documentation allows for any discrepancy parts to be easily identified and possibly fixed if needed at any point down the road.
+The QCP also serves as a tool to manage the product while it’s manufactured to prevent non-conformance and any future failures.
+This is then used to show if that product met the specifications.

-Once all the parts are on the floor, the prototype or alpha/beta builds can be built and tested, if applicable, and checked to ensure it meets the customer’s specifications.
+Once all the parts are on the floor, the medical device prototype or alpha/beta builds can be built and tested, if applicable, and checked to ensure it meets the customer’s specifications.
 These tests are developed by both the internal and customer engineering teams to ensure they meet their quality and functional requirements.
-This vital step, including the ones prior, allow the CM to put together a successful assembly plan once programs are in full-scale production.
-The information gained from building 5-piece units will be used down the road for pilot and pre-production builds, or when the program is moved to full-scale production.
+This vital step, including the ones prior, allows the contract manufacturer to put together a successful assembly plan once programs are in full-scale production.
+The information gained from building 5-piece units will be used down the road for pilot and pre-production builds, or for when the program has moved to full-scale production.

-When the builds are completed, initial customer testing may take place so the customer can validate their own technology.
-Since FDA regulations apply after the first few builds, these early builds will most likely be used for clinical trials which will determine whether or not the technology can pass FDA regulations.
-In the long haul, it will prove beneficial for you to find a CM who is familiar with FDA regulations so they can help transition the program to ensure FDA compliance.
+When these medical builds are completed, initial customer testing may take place so the customer can validate their own technology.
+Since FDA regulations apply after the first few builds, these early builds will most likely be used for clinical trials, which will then help determine whether or not the technology can pass FDA regulations.
+In the long haul, it will prove beneficial for you to find a contract manufacturer who is familiar with FDA regulations so they can ensure compliance when transitioning the medical device development program into production.

-After the prototype is finished successfully the engineering group will review lessons learned to revise or update the process to make it suitable for production.
-Since PEKO entrusts programs to our New Product Introduction Department for the duration of the first few build sets, we have the capacity to repeat this stage to ensure that we are perfecting builds once they are turned over to our Assembly group.
+After the prototype is finished successfully, the engineering team will then review lessons learned and revise or update the process accordingly to make it suitable for production.
+Since PEKO entrusts medical programs to our New Product Introduction department for the duration of the first few build sets, we have the capacity to repeat this stage to ensure that we are perfecting builds before they are turned over to our assembly group.

 Important aspects of the program to review after the first round of builds include the following:

-- Optimization of processes to ensure efficiency of future builds
+- Optimization of processes to ensure the efficiency of future builds.

 Now, the medical device development phase is over and the new medical product is ready to be handed off to production.
 During this process, supervisors from both the NPI and Assembly divisions will meet internally to ensure that a seamless process is established during the project’s transition.
-Assembly floor supervisors will also meet with their team members when creating floor plans for the area so that a smooth, flowing process is put into place and approved upon by the entire team.
+Assembly floor supervisors will also meet with their team members when creating floor plans for the area so that a smooth, flowing process is put into place and approved by the entire team.

-The success of a Medical device program relies on the experience of the Contract Manufacturer and the organization’s communication to the OEM.
-Ensuring these steps are followed will lay the groundwork for a successful program down the road.
+The success of a Medical device program relies on the experience of the contract manufacturer and the organization’s communication with the OEM.
+Ensuring these steps are followed will lay the groundwork for a successful medical program down the road.
 Keep in mind that each program has unique requirements, so steps and processes may overlap depending on a few factors.
 These factors include the company, the maturity of the build, and which tests have been completed before outsourcing the program to the contract manufacturer.

 If you are interested in learning more about outsourcing your medical device development process to a contract manufacturer, check out our free medical contract manufacturing checklist by filling out the form below: